My G Adventures Antarctica Tour

 Despite our detour, we managed to drop anchor back in Ushuaia, twelve hours ahead of schedule.
 Devastated to be back, we couldn’t bear to look out the windows at the colourful town past the marina.

 Words cannot express how truly spectacular this journey was.
 It is the very definition of the experience of a lifetime, which I was lucky enough to share with some incredible people on board, who I now call my friends – the memories of which we will talk about forever.

 To travel to Antarctica is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
 One of their favourite cheapest tours in Antarctica is the G Adventures Antarctica Classic that takes 11 days and costs £4899.

 Their Quest for the Antarctic Circle tours is a 14 day tour, starting and ending in Ushuaia, and costing £7199.
 Twelve of these nights are spent aboard the G Adventures Antarctica ship and one in a hotel in Ushuaia on a twin share basis.
 You spend seven full days exploring the peninsula and searching for minke whales and birdlife.

 About the Author

 Chantelle is a travel junkie, who loves nature, wildlife, photography and food.
 Her favourite word (and feeling) is “Resfeber” – the restless race of the traveller's heart before the journey begins.
-Chantelle experienced her incredible Antarctica tour with G Adventures in December 2017 and is open to sharing her experiences from this past year to anyone who might be interested or have any questions.
+Chantelle experienced her Antarctica tour with G Adventures in December 2017.
+G Adventures offer some of the best Antarctica tours and is one of the Antarctica tour companies that are great for solos.
+Chantelle is open to sharing her experiences from this past year to anyone who might be interested or have any questions.
 Find her on Instagram at Travelling Choy.

 Subscribe to Girl about the Globe for monthly solo travel inspiration